dmusachio/all-of-us-ace-characterization/README.md

 5. Run `python scripts/validate_repository.py` from the repository root.
 6. Review every aggregate output against the applicable All of Us disclosure requirements before committing it.

-The billing project and CDR identifiers are intentionally retained in `src/config.py` so the current workspace can run the code.
-Remove or replace those workspace-specific identifiers before publishing the repository.

 ## Manuscript output inventory

 The pipeline generates: